circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 3. An individual Bitbucket account is free for private repos for teams of up to five.
 An individual may create a Bitbucket team, add members and give out admin permissions on the repo as needed to those who need to build.
 This project would appear in CircleCI for members to follow without additional cost.

-## How to re-enable CircleCI after enabling third-party application restrictions for a GitHub organization
+## How to Re-enable CircleCI for a GitHub Organization

+This section describes how to re-enable CircleCI after enabling third-party application restrictions for a GitHub organization.
 Go to [GttHub Settings](https://github.com/settings/connections/applications/78a2ba87f071c28e65bb) and in the "Organization access" section either:

 * "Request access" if you are not an admin for the organization in question (an admin will have to approve the request) or
 * "Grant access" if you are an admin